RetroDECK/ES-DE/USERGUIDE.md

 ### Single gamefile installation

 Let's start with the simple scenario of a single ROM game file per platform, which is the case for the majority of systems.
-In this example we're setting up ES to play Nintendo Entertainment System games.
+In this example we're setting up ES-DE to play Nintendo Entertainment System games.

 The supported file extensions are listed in [es_systems.cfg_unix](resources/templates/es_systems.cfg_unix) and [es_systems.cfg_windows](resources/templates/es_systems.cfg_windows).